apacheignite/documentation/deployment/kubernetes-deployment.md

   "title": "Kubernetes Ignite Lookup Service"
 }
 [/block]
-Kubernetes IP finder requires users to configure and deploy a special Kubernetes service that will provide the IP finder with the list of IP addresses of all the Ignite pods (nodes) running so far.
+Kubernetes IP finder requires users to configure and deploy a special Kubernetes service that will provide the IP finder with a list of IP addresses of all the alive Ignite pods (nodes).

-Every time a new Ignite pod is started the IP finder will connect to the service using Kubernetes API and will take the list of existing Ignite pods' addresses from there.
-Having these addresses the new node will be able to discover the rest of the cluster nodes and finally join the Apache Ignite cluster.
+Every time a new Ignite pod is started, the IP finder will connect to the service using the Kubernetes API and will take the list of the existing Ignite pods' addresses from there.
+Having these addresses, the new node will be able to discover the rest of the cluster nodes and finally join the Apache Ignite cluster.

-Let's configure the service this way
+Let's configure the service the following way:
 [block:code]
 {
   "codes": [